stevee1207/WRC-Analyst-Extension/README.md

 WRC Analyst Extension
 An unofficial browser extension for extracting and analyzing multiplayer event data from EA Sports WRC club pages on Racenet.

+This is my first serious app, so it’s likely to have bugs.
+Since it turned out to be quite complex, I tried to simplify it as much as possible, but don’t expect any further updates from here on out.
+If you’re a fan of the WRC game, feel free to use it and have fun playing against your friends.

-## ⚠️ Important Limitation
+## ⚠️ Limitation

-- Due to Racenet's DOM pagination structure, this extension can only extract data for the first 20-21 participants per event stage directly from the page.
-For complete event analysis involving all participants, please use the built-in Multi-Stage CSV Analyzer feature with exported data files.
+- Due to Racenet's DOM pagination structure, **this extension can only extract data for the first 20-21 participants per event stage directly from the page.** For complete event analysis involving all participants, please use the built-in Multi-Stage CSV Analyzer feature with exported data files.

 ## ✨ Features

-- Direct Data Extraction: Extracts stage and overall times from Racenet club pages.
+- **Direct Data Extraction:** Extracts stage and overall times from Racenet club pages.
-- Interactive SVG Charts: Performance trends, consistency ratings, pace evolution, and car comparisons without external dependencies.
+- **Interactive SVG Charts:** Performance trends, consistency ratings, pace evolution, and car comparisons without external dependencies.
-- Multi-Stage CSV Analyzer: Upload multiple CSV files to calculate combined total times and differences.
+- **Multi-Stage CSV Analyzer:** Upload multiple CSV files to calculate combined total times and differences.
-- Bilingual UI: Fully translated English and Hungarian interface (English by default).
+- **Bilingual UI:** Fully translated English and Hungarian interface (English by default).
-- Data Export: Download extracted data as a structured .json file.
+- **Data Export:** Download extracted data as a structured .json file if you want to use elswhere.

 ## 📦 Installation (Developer Mode)